Get 10% off on any additional products

 AquateX™ composite stone will outlast most other materials and is even more durable than natural stone.
 It is 60% natural aluminum mineral derived from bauxite, a deeply weathered volcanic rock with the addition of resin which adds considerably to its longevity and lasting good looks.
 This also gives it a non-porous surface that preserves its beauty and makes it more hygienic and easy to clean, unlike natural stone which being porous, has to be sealed to prevent staining and germs.

-AquateX™ is stain resistant, burn resistant, UV resistant, hard to scratch and easily repolished with Scotch Brite and abrasive washing detergent.
+AquateX™ is stain resistant, burn resistant, UV resistant, hard to scratch and easily repolished with a microfiber cloth and washing detergent.
 And you may be surprised to know that like natural stone, it is fully recyclable.
 It also retains heat beautifully for those long soaking sessions.

 The other major benefit of Aquatex composite stone over natural stone is it has incredible structural strength and integrity and can be formed into a whole range of shapes and styles to fit every bathroom décor, with even and consistent color and finish throughout.
 As such, our range of composite stone baths offers you a superb range of stunning statement pieces which will make you bathroom splendid.